 To begin searching for dissertations, use the Advanced Search in our online catalog and search by author, title, subject, and department.

 IDEALS is the Illinois Digital Environment for Access to Learning and Scholarship and is the University's open repository of scholarly content.
-As of 2009, graduate students have the option of depositing their dissertations and theses to IDEALS to make them freely available online.
-Dissertations from 1949-present available, but not all are open access.

 Here is an example of a subject search for education dissertations written at Illinois between 2000 and 2004: